SQF Frequently Asked Questions

 Will all BPS schools receive a School Quality Framework Tier?

 Most elementary, middle, and K-8 schools receive a school quality tier under the new framework.
 However, there are some schools, such as early education centers as well as special education and alternative schools, that are not given a score because they do not have students who take standardized tests or they are specialized schools.
+Click here for a list of all BPS schools

 Where can I find this information about school choices?